castle-xyz/sync.lua/docs/reference.md

 ## Synchronizing entities

-### `Common:sync(entOrId)`
+### `Server:sync(entOrId)`

 Mark an entity as needing synchronization.
 On server instances the state of the entity is sent to all clients for which the entity is relevant (the actual synchronization is sent on the next `:process` call).
 Typically this needs to be called on an entity when any of its members change that clients need to be aware of, or if its return value for `:isRelevant` may have changed for any controller.

-The method can also be called on client instances but does nothing.
-This is so you can call `:sync` in common code without causing an error.
+This method is also actually available in clients but does nothing, so that you can call it in common code without error.

 #### Arguments